Your Complete Guide to T. Rex Dinosaurs!

 Tyrannosaurus Sue: The Extraordinary Saga of the Largest, Most Fought Over T-Rex Ever Found

 This is one of the few adult books out there about T. rex.
-Most are children books.
 This true (non-fiction) story plays out like it could be made into a movie.
-It discusses one of the most famous Tyrannosaurs of all "Sue".
-After the discovery, a famous battle began over the fossil, The battle between commercial fossil hunters, corporate giants, major museums, law officers, government prosecutors, and a Native American tribe.
+It discusses "Sue" one of the most famous Tyrannosaurs.
+After the discovery, a battle began over the fossil.
+The battle was between commercial fossil hunters, corporate giants, major museums, law officers, government prosecutors, and a Native American tribe.
 This intriguing book is written from Peter Larson's point of view, and covers the events in wonderful detail, including the government raid into the Black Hills Institute.
-It's a must read for anyone interested in Tyrannosaurs, and interested in the corruption and ignorance that goes with a seemingly benign branch of science.
+It's a must read for anyone interested in Tyrannosaurs and interested in the corruption and ignorance that goes with a seemingly benign branch of science.

 Tyrannosaurus rex, the Tyrant King (Life of the Past)

 This is one of the best Tyrannosaurus rex books out there.
 It is a collection of everything T. rex, from it's range based on stratigraphy, why it has short arms, to soft tissue reconstruction.
 It includes many tables, drawings, and photographs.
 The book also comes with an accompanying CD.
 The CD has loads of images and animations, including a simulation of the famous T. rex, Stan.
 This is a wonderful resource for all things T. rex!
 The book is, however, very technical and not for the casual audience.
 If you are a T. rex enthusiast, this book is for you.